Self Organising Engineering Team

 - The need for the problem

-- The scope of the problem Product Requirements Documents (PRDs) capture both the above and feed into the appropriate solution.
+- The scope of the problem Product Requirements Documents (PRDs) capture both the above and feed into the appropriate solution, to help the engineers working on the problem.
+The AI generators are solving this better with apps like Lovable generating high fidelity prototypes in a few minutes.

-- Answer the question ‘Do I have full clarity of how to implement and get to production?’, else ask questions to resolve any unknowns
+- The engineer should be able to answer the question ‘Do I have full clarity of how to implement and get to production?’, else should ask questions to resolve any unknowns.

 Product